freedomofpress/dangerzone/docs/developer/release/pre-release.md

 ## Add new Linux platforms and remove obsolete ones

-Our currently supported Linux OSes are Debian, Ubuntu, Fedora (we treat Qubes OS as a special case of Fedora, release-wise).
-For each of these platforms, we need to check if a new version has been added, or if an existing one is now EOL (https://endoflife.date/ is handy for this purpose).
+Currently supported Linux OSes are Debian, Ubuntu and Fedora (we treat Qubes OS as a special case of Fedora, release-wise).
+For each of these platforms, check if a new version has been added, or if an existing one is now EOL (https://endoflife.date/ is handy for this purpose).

 In case of a new version (beta, RC, or official release):